Building a community dedicated to education excellence.

 Non-WWAMI Applicants: Apart from applicants having the academic qualifications, successful applicants from outside the WWAMI region who come from either economically or educationally disadvantaged backgrounds and/or who have demonstrated a commitment to serving underserved populations will be considered.

 Apply to the UW School of Medicine (and other medical schools) through the American Medical College Application Service (AMCAS), a centralized application processing service.
 On this primary application, you will designate the medical schools you are applying to.
-For the UW School of Medicine, the deadline for submitting this application for the 2019 academic year was October 15, 2018.
+For the UW School of Medicine, the deadline for submitting this application for the 2020 academic year is October 15, 2019.